AarKro/Hera/README.md

-<h1>Ban-Bot</h1>
+<h1>Hera</h1>
-Ban-Bot is a Discord chat-bot written in Java using the Discord4Java library.
+Hera is a Discord chatbot written in Java using the Discord4Java library.

 Bot-prefix: $